A new study shows that just one hour of exposure to a blue night light increases blood sugar levels and consequently its consumption.

 The study, carried out by Anayanci Masis-Vargas and colleagues from the universities of Strasbourg and Amsterdam, was presented this week at the company's annual conference on the study of ingestive behavior (SSIB) in Utrecht, the Netherlands.

-Previous research has shown a strong connection between obesity and artificial light levels at night.
+Previous research has shown a strong connection between obesity and levels of artificial light at night.
 Much of the light that hits our eyes is connected to LED sources and displays, which emit high levels of blue light.
 The photoreceptors of the eye are very sensitive to this frequency and directly send the stimuli received to the brain areas that regulate appetite.

 What exactly happens?

 The researchers tried to understand better what happens to appetite and food choices after exposure to blue light.
-The guinea pigs were therefore given the choice between standard balanced foods, water, lard and sugared water.
-After the first phase, the researchers observed a huge increase in the consumption of sugar water by guinea pigs exposed to blue light compared to those not exposed.
+The guinea pigs were therefore given the choice between standard balanced foods, water, lard and sugar water.
+After the first phase, the researchers observed a huge increase in the consumption of sugar water by the guinea pigs exposed to blue light compared to those not exposed.